OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Comprehensive documentation, including an installation guide, tutorials, and usage examples are available on [Gitbooks page of angr](https://docs.angr.io/ "angr").
 A complete [API reference](https://angr.io/api-doc/ "angr API") is also available.

 You can use angr from a Python REPL - such as iPython - or script your approaches.
 Although angr has a bit of a steep learning curve, we do recommend using it when you want to brute force your way to a given state of an executable.
-See section [Symbolic Execution](#Symbolic-Execution) as a great example on how this can work.
+Please see the [Symbolic execution](#symbolic-execution "Symbolic execution") section of the Reverse Engineering and Tampering as a great example on how this can work.

 ##### Apktool